tamram/azure-docs-sdk-java/docs-ref-services/sql.md

 ## Client JDBC driver

 Connect to Azure SQL Database from your applications using the [SQL Database JDBC driver](/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server).
-You can use the [Java JDBC API](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) to directly work with the database or use frameworks built on top of JBDC such as Hibernate, Spring Data, and jOOQ.
+You can use the [Java JDBC API](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) to directly connect with the database or use data access frameworks that interact with the database through JDBC such as [Hibernate](http://hibernate.org/).

 [Add a dependency](https://maven.apache.org/guides/getting-started/index.html#How_do_I_use_external_dependencies) to your Maven `pom.xml` file to use the JDBC driver in your project.